 Mr. Smither was a lawyer who worked for the firm of Vinson & Elkins.
 From what I read he supported the Orange Show as a board member and was also the president of the Houston Ballet.
-Thus he was a community minded individual who supported the arts.
+Thus he was a community-minded individual who helped the arts.

-Lindley Fish Amphitheater is certainly an eye catcher!
+Lindley Fish Amphitheater is indeed an eye-catcher!
 Designed and decorated by artist Matt Gifford it provides a location for live performances of all types.

 From what I understand the Memory Wall was designed by Dan Phillips who is not only an artist but also a builder.

-The 400 foot wall is separated into about 60 segments where different members of the art loving community come to decorate it.
-These people are not necessarily trained artists.
-In fact a good 50% of them have never previously created art.
+There is 400-foot wall sectioned into about 60 segments where different members of the art-loving community come to decorate it.
+A good 50% of the people participating have never previously created art.

 Bits of glass, broken china, seashells and other items are all worked into the mosaic designs.

-If visiting the Smither Park on a Saturday, you just may see some of the artists working on their section of this serpentine Memory Wall.
+If visiting Smither Park on a Saturday, you may see some of the artists working on their section of this serpentine Memory Wall.

 At the time that I took these photos enough of the park had been finished to make it a fun experience to visit there.
-My hubby and I plan to make another trip over there in about a year to see how it has been changed.
+My hubby and I plan to make another trip over there in about a year to see how it appears.

 The YouTube video below shows an aerial view of the Orange Show and Smither Park.
-It was obviously filmed sometime ago because much more has been added to Smither Park since that time.
+It was filmed some time ago because there is much to Smither Park since the time of that filming.

 It is easy to visit both venues on the same day since they are close together.